 The Group has performed internal assessment via its Credit Committee on the financial ability of the Ultimate Borrowers' financial abilities.
-No impairment is required on the basis that the market value of the projects are higher than the carrying value of the loans and receivables, except for one Ultimate Borrower described below:
+No impairment is required on the basis that the market value of the projects are higher than the carrying value of the loans and receivables, except for six (2016 - one) Ultimate Borrower described below:

-- (a) The Group has recognised an impairment loss of HK\$4,899,000 (2015 - HK\$7,338,000) in the profit or loss for the current year ended 31 December 2016 in Note 13 for the interest receivable to the extent of un-guaranteed sum by the Underwriters. - (b) The Ultimate Borrower has been placed under receivership in November 2016.
-The Group has initiated the process by entering into settlement agreement to claim the remaining net carrying value of the related principal amount and guaranteed 12% interest receivable totalling HK\$18,776,000 (2015 - HK\$Nil) from the underwriter. - Subsequent to the year end, the Group has received the first instalment of HK\$3,522,000 (2015 HK\$Nil) from (c) the underwriter.
+- The Group has recognised an impairment loss of HK\$6,537,000 (2016 HK\$4,899,000) in the profit or loss for (a) the current year ended 31 December 2017 in Note 13 for the interest receivable to the extent of un-guaranteed sum by the Underwriters and the unrecoverable amount based on projected cash flow from the respective development projects. - (b) One of the Ultimate Borrower has been placed under receivership in November 2016.
+The Group has initiated the process by entering into settlement agreement to claim the remaining net carrying value of the related principal amount and guaranteed 12% interest receivable totalling HK\$18,776,000 from the underwriter. - The Group has received HK\$7,164,000 from the Underwriter and HK\$17,676,000 from the Ultimate Borrowers (c) in 2017. - The balance of HK\$13,184,000 is due on 31 December 2017 pursuant to the settlement agreement.
+The Group (d) has agreed with the Underwriter on 28 January 2018 and further extended on 8 March 2018 to settle the balance via additional shares of a Partner Company upon its successful listing on the ASX latest by 30 April